RedReservoir/gori-deep-train/docs/scripts/analysis/evaluation_cat_plots/index.md

 # evaluation_cat_plots

-The `evaluation_cat_plots.py` script is for generating category confusion matrix, aggregate and metric plots of an `evaluation_cat` evaluation run in the `ya-deep-style` framework.
+The `evaluation_cat_plots.py` script is for generating category confusion matrix, aggregate and metric plots of an `evaluation_cat` evaluation run in the `gori-deep-train` project.

 ---